Manufactured Home Mortgage Loans: 2024 Rates and Requirements

 Can you get a reverse mortgage on a manufactured home?

-Yes, you can get a reverse mortgage on a manufactured home under certain conditions.
+Yes, homeowners can get a reverse mortgage on a manufactured home under certain conditions.
 The home must meet the FHA’s property eligibility requirements, be built after June 1976, be on a permanent foundation, and be taxed as real estate.
 You must also own the land the home is on.
 The reverse mortgage program most commonly used for this purpose is the FHA’s Home Equity Conversion Mortgage (HECM) program.
 Always consult with a qualified professional before making decisions on complex financial matters like reverse mortgages.

 Time to make a move?
 Let us find the right mortgage for you